-The structural model is to be such to as to take into account geometric non linearities and the nocompression behaviour of the cables.
+The structural model is to be such to as to take into account geometric non linearities and the no-compression behaviour of the cables.
 In some cases.

-In some case, when deemed necessary by the Society on the basis of the results obtained and the mast characteristics, a non-linear buckling analysis may be required to be carried out.
+In some case, when deemed necessary by Tasneef on the basis of the results obtained and the mast characteristics, a non-linear buckling analysis may be required to be carried out.

-6.3 Load model
+6.3 Load cases